ConorWilliams/taptimise/README.md

 Taptimise can accept several command line flags to tweak the optimisation.

-*  -h, --help, show help message and exit.
+*  `-h`, `--help`, show help message and exit.
-*  -v, --version, show version and exit.
+*  `-v`, `--version`, show version and exit.
-*  -n NUM_TAPS, number of taps to attempt to place.
+*  `-n NUM_TAPS`, --num-taps `NUM_TAPS` number of taps to attempt to place.
 Defaults to the minimum required to supply enough water to the village.
-*  -m MAX_DISTANCE, --max-distance MAX_DISTANCE, maximum house-tap separation.
+*  `-m MAX_DISTANCE`, `--max-distance MAX_DISTANCE`, maximum house-tap separation.
-*  -b BUFFER_SIZE, --buffer-size BUFFER_SIZE size of each houses internal buffer.
+*  `-b BUFFER_SIZE`, `--buffer-size BUFFER_SIZE` size of each houses internal buffer.
 Defaults to a multiple (5x) of the number of taps.
-*  -s STEPS, --steps STEPS, number of cooling steps per scale.
+*  `-s STEPS`, `--steps STEPS`, number of cooling steps per scale.
 Defaults to a multiple of the square root of the number of taps.
-* --num-scales NUM_SCALES, set the number of length scales in the problem.
+* `--num-scales NUM_SCALES`, set the number of length scales in the problem.
 Defaults to automatic detection.
-* --disable-auto, disables auto rerun if biggest house-tap separation is greater than MAX_DISTANCE
+* `--disable-auto`, disables auto rerun if biggest house-tap separation is greater than MAX_DISTANCE
-* -d, --disable-debug, disable saving run/debug data.
+* `--disable-debug`, disable saving run/debug data.